sy2002/m65cores/index.md

 they have, just go to their [Wiki pages](https://github.com/MiSTer-devel/Main_MiSTer/wiki), scroll down and look under the headline **FPGA Cores** on the right side.
 It is stunning! :-)

-So more than enough work for all you MEGA65 enthusiasts out there.
+So more than enough work for all you MEGA65 enthusiasts out there: Porting MiSTer cores is the logical first step and a great start when it comes to building a decent library of alternative cores for the MEGA65.
+The Commodore 64 core and the Game Boy core from our list above are two great examples of this.

 For making your life easier, the [MiSTer2MEGA65 Framework](https://github.com/sy2002/MiSTer2MEGA65) will be there to simplify porting MiSTer cores to the MEGA65.
 Beware!
 Currently, [MiSTer2MEGA65](https://github.com/sy2002/MiSTer2MEGA65) is heavily work in progress.
 Contributors welcome!